Free-rider problem: Introducing an exclusion mechanism (club goods)

-Non-alturistic social sanctions (common property regimes)
+Non-altruistic social sanctions (common property regimes)

 Often on the foundation of game theory, experimental literature suggests that free-riding situations can be improved without any state intervention by seeking to measure the effects of various forms of social sanctions.
 Peer-to-peer punishment, that is, when members sanction other members that do not contribute to the common pool resource by inflicting a cost on "free-riders", is considered sufficient to establish and maintain cooperation.

 Social actions come at a cost to the punisher, which discourages individuals from taking action to punish the free-rider.
 Therefore, punishers often need to be rewarded for following through with their punishment for the resource to be effectively managed.
 Unlike a prisoner's dilemma where the prisoners are prohibited from communicating and strategizing, people can get together to form "common property regimes" in which the group weighs the costs and benefits of rewarding individuals for sanctioning free riders.
 So long as the benefits of preserving the resource outweigh the cost of communication and enforcement, members often compensate punishers for sanctioning free riders.
 While the outcome is not Pareto-optimal, as the group has the additional cost of paying for enforcement, it is often less costly than letting the resource deplete.
 In the limiting case, where the costs of bargaining and enforcement approach zero, the setup becomes Coasian as the solution approaches the Pareto-optimal solution.

 Both punishment and regulation by the state work relatively badly under imperfect information, where people cannot observe the behavior of others.